The Ultimate Guide To Skin Types, Problems and Solutions

 Diagnosis and Treatment

-There are treatments that could help to lighten the dark patches and enhance the appearance of the skin.
+Some treatments could help to lighten the dark patches and enhance the appearance of the skin.

 Topical medicines: These medicinal drugs are applied at once to the skin and may help to lighten the dark patches.
 Common topical medicines used to treat melasma consist of hydroquinone, azelaic acid, and kojic acid.